 Easy to use

-Avira's breadth of features is similar to that of Avast, and includes real-time and email protection on the desktop, as well as remote device location and locking in the mobile app.
-If you're looking for more than that, like a password manager, for instance, you'll have to pay.
-On another sour note, Avira's most recent scores from the testing labs were somewhat lower than in the past.
+Avira's breadth of features is similar to that of Avast and includes real-time and email protection on the desktop, as well as remote device location and locking in the mobile app.
+If you're looking for more than that, like a password manager, you'll have to pay.
+On another sour note, Avira's most recent testing lab scores were lower than in the past.

 360 Total Security

 360 Total Security rounds out our list of the best free antivirus programs.
-Unfortunately, owing to a lack of recent scores from the testing labs, we weren't able to assess how well the software provides security.
+Unfortunately, owing to a lack of recent testing lab scores, we couldn't evaluate its security.
 Further, we were disappointed with 360's support, which completely ignored our query.
 Should none of the above be all that much of an issue, the program's nice package of features makes its free version worth a look.

 How We Tested

-In our antivirus reviews, the following categories were scored:
+In our antivirus reviews, we scored the following categories:

 Installation & Usage

-Download, installation, setup: We started from square one with each program and let you know what you need to do to get up and running.
+Download, installation, and setup: We start from square one with each program and let you know what you need to do to get up and running.
 Extra points were awarded for free antivirus software that doesn't require inputting a payment method.
-Since these programs should be used fairly often, their user interfaces should be intuitive and accessible for all kinds of users, especially those with limited technical backgrounds.
+Since these programs should see regular use, we look for intuitive and accessible user interfaces that are straightforward, especially for people who don't have any technical expertise.

 Bitdefender's user interface does everything right in our book.

-A number of tools, like scans and real-time protection, come standard with nearly every antivirus program, however, how extensive they are can vary considerably from provider to provider.
-Increasingly, it's become common for expanded features, like parental controls, cloud-backups, a VPN, or even a password manager to be offered.
-We like to see a nice variety of options for the basic tools, and useful extras included with paid subscriptions.
+Many features, like scans and real-time protection, come standard with nearly every antivirus program.
+At the same time, the scope and quality of these can vary from provider to provider.
+Expanded features and extras, like parental controls, cloud backups, a VPN, or even a password manager, are now offered to sweeten the pot.
+We like to see a nice variety of options for the basic tools, and useful extras included for paying subscriptions.

 Security & Performance

-In this area, we relied on the expert opinions of two independent testing labs, AV-Test ⇱ and AV-Comparatives ⇱.
-Both regularly assess the most well-known antivirus programs in order to gauge the level of security they provide as well as what impact (if any) scans have on a system's performance.
+In this area, we relied on the expert opinions of two independent testing labs, AV-Test and AV-Comparatives.
+Both regularly assess the most well-known antivirus programs and report on how much security they provide as well as what impact (if any) scans have on a system's performance.

 In terms of support, we like to see a well-organized help center with FAQs and guides, along with options for getting in touch with the provider's support staff, ideally via email/tickets and live chat or a hotline.

-Norton offers some of the best support out there.
+Norton offers some of the best support on the market.

 To learn more about our testing process and criteria, be sure to consult our comprehensive article on the subject.

-Being safe online doesn't need to cost an arm and a leg, and the freemium antivirus programs we've explored above are all a testament to that.
-The trade-off for reliable real-time protection, should you be unwilling to fork over any cold, hard cash is reduced functionality or second-class service.
-If rudimentary security features are enough for you, a number of interesting and free options are available.
+Being safe online doesn't need to cost an arm and a leg: The freemium antivirus programs we've explored above clearly demonstrate this.
+If you're unwilling to pay up, the trade-off for reliable real-time protection is reduced functionality or second-class service.
+In the event that rudimentary security features are enough for you, a number of interesting and free options are available.

-Should you still be undecided, you can check full reviews for all 16 programs we assessed in our exhaustive evaluation.
+Should you still be undecided, you can check full reviews for all 15 programs we assessed in our comprehensive evaluation.

-An antivirus program protects your computer, laptop, or devices against viruses, Trojans, ransomware, and other malware.
-A good antivirus program will allow you to both scan and protect your system in real-time, constantly monitoring for threats in the background.
-Many antivirus programs come with additional security features like parental controls, a VPN, or an adblocker, while for mobile devices, anti-theft measures like GPS location and remote locking or access are highly sought after.
+An antivirus program guards your computer, laptop, or device against viruses, Trojans, ransomware, and other malware.
+They provide scans and monitor background threats to give you real-time protection.
+Many antivirus programs include additional security tools like parental controls, a VPN, or an ad blocker.
+For mobile devices, anti-theft measures like GPS location and remote locking or access are important.

-Deciding what the best antivirus program is depends to a great extent on what your needs and objectives are.
-The most important criteria (in our mind) are security, performance, user-friendliness, price, support, and presence of a mobile app.
-In EXPERTE.com's evaluation of free antivirus programs, Avast excelled in all of these categories, coming out first in our ranking.
+Deciding what the best antivirus program is depends on what your needs and objectives are.
+We value security, performance, user-friendliness, price, support, and presence of a mobile app.
+In EXPERTE.com's evaluation of free antivirus programs, Avast excelled in all of these categories and is our best free solution.

-Free antivirus programs offer access to fewer features than their premium counterparts, however, the level of security they provide is the same.
-Whether or not a free program is adequate enough for your security needs, depends almost entirely on what these are.
-Should you be able to make do without certain features (like email or webcam protection), free programs can definitely cover all of the figurative security bases.
+Free antivirus programs offer access to fewer features than their premium counterparts, however, they provide the same level of security.
+Whether or not a free program is adequate for your security needs, depends almost entirely on what these are.
+Should you be able to make do without certain features (like email or webcam protection), free programs will be more than enough.